Downers Grove, Illinois Therapists

 Mental Illness Rates in Illinois

-There are a number of common mental health issues in Downers Grove and throughout DuPage County.
+There are several common mental health issues in Downers Grove and throughout DuPage County.
 Many of these issues are similar to national trends.
 Here are some statistics that paint a picture of mental health in Downers Grove:

 - 2% of adults in Illinois reported alcohol dependence or abuse